In The Headlines

 More than a third of workers surveyed worldwide – and more than half in the U.S. – carry credit card debt.
 Plus, nearly 40 percent of early-career workers in the U.S. – those aged 18 to 34 – have student loan debt, according to Aon’s DC and Financial Wellbeing Global Employee Survey.

-Responses about savings, retirement readiness and emergency preparation raise further concerns about whether that confidence is warranted.
+Survey responses about savings, retirement readiness, and emergency preparation raise further concerns about whether that confidence is warranted – especially against the backdrop of increasing health-care costs displacing long-term retirement savings.

 Why This Matters